 The period of service leading to a tenure review may be shortened in recognition of unusual scholarly or artistic and teaching distinction.
 The tenure probationary period may be extended for leaves of absence for illness, disability, childbirth, and meeting familial responsibilities, as well as for research and scholarship or artistic work.
 Extensions to the tenure-probationary period for approved leaves do not increase the expectations of candidates' accomplishments in teaching, scholarship or service to the College.
-Sabbaticals and leaves of absence for research, scholarship or artistic work will normally extend the tenure probationary period by no more than one year, whether taken before or after reappointment.12 The tenure probationary period may be extended, in total, for no more than three years, with extension to the period between reappointment and the tenure review limited to no more than two years.
+Sabbaticals and leaves of absence for research, scholarship or artistic work will normally extend the tenure probationary period by no more than one year, whether taken before or after reappointment.
+15 The tenure probationary period may be extended, in total, for no more than three years, with extension to the period between reappointment and the tenure review limited to no more than two years.
 A tenure review should occur no later than the ninth year after the initial appointment to a tenure track position, except under rare circumstances and only with approval of the Dean for Academic Affairs.
 Extensions based on leaves of all kinds usually will not exceed the total time taken for all such leaves, except when an additional semester is needed to allow the review to begin during the fall semester.
-Requests for extensions normally must be made with the Dean for Academic Affairs at the time a leave is requested.
+Requests for extensions normally must be made with the Dean for Academic Affairs.

 - a) At the time set for a tenure decision, a faculty member's fitness for tenure at the College will be considered by the Committee on Appointments, Promotion and Tenure, whether or not the person has been proposed for tenure by the department.
-The procedure will be as follows: - The Dean for Academic Affairs solicits a confidential evaluation of the (i) candidate's actual and potential professional achievement from experts who are in the candidate's field of specialization but who are not members of the College.
+The procedure will be as follows: - (i) The Dean for Academic Affairs solicits a confidential evaluation of the candidate's actual and potential professional achievement from experts who are in the candidate's field of specialization but who are not members of the College.
 The Dean for Academic Affairs asks both the candidate and the department to suggest persons from whom evaluations will be sought.
 Names of potential reviewers will be submitted by the department and the candidate so that six reviewers can be selected.
 The candidate will submit the names and information about potential reviewers to the Dean and the department by April 15 (this and other deadlines may be extended only under unusual circumstances) of the spring semester prior to the review year.
 The department will submit the candidate's list and a separate departmental list of potential reviewers by April 20 of the spring semester prior to the review year.
-By July 1 of that year, seven copies of the scholarly or artistic work to be reviewed should be submitted to the Dean for mailing to reviewers, who will be asked to complete their reviews in writing by September 15 of the academic year in which the tenure review will be conducted.
-Reviews of a candidate's scholarly or artistic work provided by external reviewers will be made available to the tenured members of the department at their request.
+By July 1 of that year, all scholarly or artistic work to be reviewed should be submitted for sharing with reviewers, who will be asked to complete their reviews in writing by September 1 of the academic year in which the tenure review will be conducted.
+Reviews of a candidate's scholarly or artistic work provided by external

-12 See (00-2-3), approved by the faculty 6 March 2000.
+15 See (00-2-3), approved by the faculty 6 March 2000.